Exchange Rate in Cyprus

 Cyprus - Exchange RateThe economy is set to be battered in the second quarter as the full impact of restrictions to contain Covid-19’s spread is felt.
 This comes on the heels of a weak first quarter which saw annual GDP growth slow to a five-year low due to the plunge in exports as the pandemic started to suppress foreign demand.
 In April, the unemployment rate jumped to an over two-year high as non-essential businesses suspended operations, which was also reflected by the collapse in retail sales that same month.
 Meanwhile, both business and consumer confidence remained in the doldrums in April–May, though are showing signs of improvement as restrictions began to be eased in May.
 On the policy front, the government announced a third spending package of EUR 150 million on 17 June to continue supporting the economy through October, with the key tourism sector being one of the main beneficiaries.

 5 years of economic forecasts for more than 30 economic indicators.

 Get a sample report showing our regional, country and commodities data and analysis.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer prices rose 0.4% from the previous month in October, following September’s 0.6% month-on-month increase.
+Consumer prices declined 0.4% from the previous month in June, following May’s 0.1% slip.

-Consumer prices rose 0.6% from the previous month in September, following August’s 0.3% month-on-month increase.
+Consumer prices fell 0.1% from the previous month in May, following April’s 1.5% drop.